MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 	 brew update
 	 brew install python3

-If you run into an issue while executing `brew update` and you're using Max OS X El Capitan you should run the following command:
+If you run into an issue while executing `brew update` and you're using Mac OS X El Capitan you should run the following command:

 	sudo chown -R $(whoami):admin /usr/local

-If you're still having trouble you should [check out this post](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/El_Capitan_and_Homebrew.md).
+If you're still having trouble you should [check out this post](http://apple.stackexchange.com/questions/208944/upgrading-brew-in-el-capitan).

 ##Installing & Running MongoDB